20 Most Common Medication Errors and Prevention Methods

 How to prevent it:

-Confirm the form before giving or dispensing
+• Confirm the formulation before dispensing or administering

 7. Omission Error